-Using the presentation slides, introduce the toolkit, lead your group in prayer, then run the intro video, or read out the script below.
+Using the presentation slides, introduce the toolkit, lead your group in prayer, then run the intro video.
 This will give your group an overview of the MINT/IDEA model and the process of affirmative inquiry.
 You can then dive right in with working through the cards.